WHAT’S IN THIS REVIEW?

 “With Whoer VPN, your data is protected by AES-256 encryption.”

 That’s literally all they have to say on the matter.
 It’s astounding that they expect users to trust them with their personal data.
 As I had the ability to switch to UDP, it’s safe to assume that the software uses a version of OpenVPN.
-The open-source protocol is a good choice, although it would be nice to have WireGuard support, or a couple of different options to choose from at the very least.
+The open-source protocol is a good choice, although it would be nice to have WireGuard support, or a couple of different options to choose from.

 The Kill Switch is a feature that helps in terms of security, although it’s turned off by default.
 That’s a small flaw that could easily be remedied with a minor update.
 Using Double VPN could also be useful, as it will provide a second layer of protection.
 Both are available with the free tier, so they deserve extra marks in that respect.